This article explains how to add a new client to your dashboard as part of the onboarding process.

 Some accounting practices like to use their client reference number as the subdomain.
 Others like to use something derived from the business's name, for example, a business called John Smith Ltd might be given johnsmith as its subdomain.

-Choose the client type for this client; sole trader, partnership, etc. Remember that once this is set, it can't easily be changed.
+Choose the client type for this client: sole trader, partnership, etc. Once this is set, it can't be changed later.
 An individual who incorporates his business would almost certainly need a new account.

 What does the client status mean?

-If your client has a business bank account with the Royal Bank of Scotland or NatWest, you can then add their FreeAgent account to your dashboard for free.
+If your client has either a business banking current account with NatWest, Royal Bank of Scotland or Ulster Bank NI or a Mettle business account, you can add their FreeAgent account to your dashboard for free.

-Royal Bank of Scotland/Natwest clients are very similar to other clients, in that they can be managed exactly as you would any other client account, but there are some differences; such as the footer for the client account will include the banks branding.
+NatWest/Royal Bank of Scotland/Ulster Bank NI/Mettle clients are very similar to other clients, in that they can be managed exactly as you would any other client account.
+However, there are some differences, such as the footer for the client account will include the bank's branding.

 Put in the client's name and email address.
 This is the email address the client will use to log into their account.